 - Distance: 107mi (172km), including a ferry ride

 - Estimated time: 4.0 hours, not including stops

 Set out after breakfast in Dingle over Conor Pass to the town of Castlegregory.
 This beautiful drive takes you to an elevation of 1,500 feet above sea level and offers stunning views to both the north and south as you cross the top of the pass.

 Though it’s a short drive over the pass to the town (just 30 minutes), stop and wander along the beach for a while.
 The water isn’t generally warm enough to swim, but the beaches in this area are popular with surfers and scuba during certain months.

-If you choose to skip the ferry, you’ll pass through Limerick and Shannon, both well-known spots to explore.
-Otherwise, you can continue north another two hours to the town of Liscannor.
-This is your base for the night.
+If you choose to skip the ferry, you’ll pass through Limerick and Shannon, both well-known spots to explore (and you’ll love the kid activities in Limerick if with your family).
+Otherwise, you can continue north another two hours to the town of Liscannor, and this is your base for the night.

 When sunset begins, all you have to do is enjoy the show:

 For dinner, there’s only one place to go: Vaughan’s Anchor Inn.
-This award-winning inn and restaurant had the freshest seafood I’ve ever eaten; it’s well worth indulging on starters and dessert too.
-You can book a room at the Inn as well, or consider the other options below.
+This award-winning Inn and restaurant had the freshest seafood I’ve ever eaten; it’s well worth indulging in starters and dessert too.
+You can book a room at the Inn as well or consider the other options below.

 Day 8: The Cliffs of Moher to Bushmills